aahnik/cbse-xii-cs-proj/practicals/README.md

 [Click here](/sql/README.md) to see the outputs of all SQL scripts.

-## Doubts

-If you have any query regarding this project, create an issue in this repository.

-## License

-This project is licensed under [CC0 1.0 Universal](https://github.com/aahnik/cbse-xii-cs-proj/blob/main/LICENSE).
-You are free to take ideas or even copy directly from this project.

 ## Author

 This project has been authored by me [Aahnik Daw](https://github.com/aahnik).